dirandad/openipc-ipctool/docs/index.md

 Use [the
 link](https://github.com/OpenIPC/ipctool/releases/download/latest/ipctool)
-to download latest build (even directly to your camera).
+to download the latest build (even directly to your camera).
 The build uses `musl` C library to work on vast majority of hardware.

 ### Alternative launch methods